 Top 5 Best Home Warranty Companies for Sewer Line Coverage

 - The Home Service Club (Best For Quick Coverage)

 1. Best Overall: Choice Home Warranty

-Choice Home Warranty is the best home warranty plan for sewer lines.
-The overall features and impressive pricing of the Choice Home Warranty help to set it apart.
+Choice Home Warranty is the best home warranty plan for sewer line insurance.
+The overall features and impressive pricing of Choice Home Warranty help to set it apart.
 In addition, both the Basic Plan and the Total Plan from Choice Home Warranty cover both systems and appliances.
-The sewer line coverage is something that comes at an additional cost of around $10 per month.
-However, basic plumbing and septic are included as part of the plan.
+The sewer line warranty coverage is something that comes at an additional cost of around $10 per month.
+However, basic plumbing and septic are included as part of the plans.
 To have the best coverage, it is essential to have both indoor and outdoor plumbing coverage.

 Both plans cover systems and appliances

 Cannot put together a custom plan

 Pricing is fair

 Service fees are reasonable

 The contract is straightforward to follow and understand